skienzmatishun/rippreport/content/p/live-like-a-coward-die-like-a-coward/index.md

   length_score: 100
   category_score: 0
   rank: 10
+summary: Local court officials protected a violent bar owner from criminal conviction through intentional legal errors.
+Public arrest logs and court dockets prove prosecutors allowed key deadlines to expire so charges would vanish completely.
+Corruption prospers when those in power shield their favorite allies from equal justice.
 ---
 All of us have experienced people that are narcissist or sociopaths.
 Maybe psychopaths and the very worst possible murderers.